 The application process is as follows:

-All individual applicants and their Training or Sending Church must read our Principles of Grant-making first - confirming so is a condition of applying for a grant.
-These are links for the respective programmes:
+All individual applicants and their Training or Sending Church must first read our Grant-making Principles - confirming so is a condition of applying for a grant.
+These are the links for the respective programmes:

 All Training Churches must also complete a Church Training Programme questionnaire.
-This may be done in parallel with the individual trainee application (below).
 These are the links for the respective programmes:

 Foundation Church Training Programme questionnaire